 Faculty Rule 1.10.4.1: Distance students: Due date for amendments, cancellation and discontinuation of registration: The last day for programme/module amendments and cancellation will be communicated annually to the students for the first semester and for the second semester.
-In this case only a pro rata payment will be paid back to the student as study material had already been sent to students and there were administrative and postage fees If these dates are not met, the full tuition for the semester(s) is payable Should students cancel their studies, all bursaries and/or loans are repayable immediately.
+If these dates are not met, the full tuition for the semester(s) is payable.
+Should students cancel their studies, all bursaries and/or loans are repayable immediately.